-With Prof. Hui Li’s gracious invitation, Prof. Tadanobu Sato, an Emeritus Professor of Kyoto University, now is a professor of Southeast University, will visit the Center of Structural Monitoring and Control (SMC), School of Civil Engineering at HIT from Apr 16th to 18th.
-He will make a presentation at Dec 17th.
-We sincerely welcome the interested faculties and students to join in the seminar activities.
+With Prof. Hui Li’s gracious invitation, Prof. B.F.
+Spencer, from University of Illinois at Urbana-Champaign (UIUC) will visit Center of Structural Monitoring and Control (SMC), School of Civil Engineering at HIT and make a presentation on July 30.
+We sincerely welcome the interested faculties and students to join in the seminar.

 Topic: The Role of Complex Mode Shapes and Frequencies in Structural Dynamics

 July 30, 3:00pm-5:00pm

 Room 402, School of Civil Engineering

 When discrete dampers are placed in a structure, the damping matrix does not generally diagonalize using classical modal analysis methods.
 To analyze such problems, a state space approach must be considered.
 The associated eigenvalue problem results in complex frequencies and mode shapes.
 This lecture will briefly review classical modal analysis and then provide some examples where this approach is not applicable.
 The state space formulation will be introduced subsequently to demonstrate how to solve such problems.
 The interpretation and use of these complex mode shapes and frequencies will then be presented, and of the errors resulting from the Rayleigh damping approximation will be explored.
 By the conclusion of the lecture, students/researchers should be comfortable in using these important analysis tools.

 Biography of Prof. B.F.
 Spencer